[Original article published in 2012, updated in 2017)

 If Geisler’s process is a logical deduction from necessary doctrines related to salvation, it is incredible that his results change from one list to another.

 The biggest problem lies in the fact that Geisler fails to include doctrines that are included in the gospel itself!
 Christ’s burial and appearances are specifically stated to be part of the gospel “by which you are being saved” (1 Corinthians 15:1-5).
 If Geisler’s essentials are truly deduced from the gospel, how could elements of the gospel itself not be included?
 Given the alleged correlation between Geisler’s list and the historical Church’s (see below), one would expect that Christ’s burial, at least, would have been included, for it is included in the Nicene Creed.
-In any case, if these constituent elements of the gospel are not considered by Geisler to be “crucial,” then he will have to explain why.

 For each of the above reasons, Geisler’s “Logical Method” leaves much to be desired.